Updated for Sparkle 2.6

 Both Email Form via Server and Advanced Form Submission allow you to collect the input from one or more text input fields, checkboxes and radio buttons.
 While Advanced Form Submission is aimed at experienced web developers, the Email Form via Server is ready to use.

-Both Form features are disabled in preview and won’t work when opened from the Finder, as they require a web server to process the email reception and will only work if the pages are accessed through a server.
+Both Form features are disabled in preview and won’t work when opened from the Finder, as they require a web server to process the form reception.

 The Email Form via Server option collects the selected form elements and emails them.
 The feature is immediately functional by filling in the to and from email addresses and the email subject.